-- Completed Application for Admission, which includes Admissions Essay (guidelines are provided in the application materials), Student Health Clearance Form, letter of recommendation (optional), and non-refundable US\$50 application fee - Official Transcripts: - Submit high school transcripts and transcripts from all schools attended after graduating. - Transcript(s) must be sent by the issuing school(s) directly to the Director of Admissions - 2.5 GPA is required for both freshman and transfer admission - Completed Housing Application form and non-refundable \$20 application fee (if applying for oncampus housing)
+- Completed Application for Admission, which includes Admissions Essay (300 500 words required for direct admission to the Liberal Arts program, optional for College Preparatory applicants), and non-refundable US\$50 application fee. - Official Transcripts: - o Submit high school transcripts and transcripts from all schools attended after graduating. - o Transcript(s) must be sent by the issuing school(s) directly to the Office of Admissions - A minimum GPA of 2.5 is required for both freshman and transfer admission.